 Private driving practice is only useful to you if you have a patient person to accompany you.
 It is always disappointing when a student goes out with a family member or friend who shouts or criticises.
 This is far from helpful, can destroy confidence and extend the learning process.

 Are you driving completely independently for extended periods without any instructor input?
 If the answer to that question is YES then you are probably ready, assuming that you’ve cracked the manoeuvres.
 Taking your driving test before you are ready is dangerous to you, the examiner and other road users.
 Some people ask to take the test prematurely just for the experience – my answer is always a big ‘NO’.
 The dangers and inconvenience to the examiner, instructor and general public should an incident occur are considerable.
 It will reduce your confidence, incur extra booking costs, risk damage to the instructors car and reduce an instructors reputation.

 If you aren’t successful it is vital to continue practicing immediately so the standard of your driving improves rather deteriorates.

 Unfortunately, if unsuccessful on the first attempt, some people don’t drive until the day of their second test.
 Although this may be a few weeks, often candidates still expect to pass.
 It is not possible to ‘wing it’ at the test centre.
 Only consistency, time on the road and total dedication will result in a PASS.
 If your question is ‘how many driving lessons will I need to pass the test’?
-Just get in touch.
+Just get in touch via the form above.